Venezuela's Maduro says oil producers close to output cap deal

 "I believe that the relevant agreement will be reached within a very short time and we will announce it.
 This will pave the way for a new era of stability and investments, stable output and new oil price formula," he said.

+"Through wise policies and increased cooperation, it is possible to defeat such plots and enmity," state broadcaster IRIB quoted Khamenei as saying.

+Rouhani told Maduro that "Iran supports any action in line with the stability of the oil market, a fair price and a fair share (of production)," IRIB reported on its website.

-Maduro is visiting Azerbaijan as part of an international trip that also includes visits to Saudi Arabia, Iran, and Qatar and is aimed at pushing a deal to stabilize oil markets.
+Maduro visited Azerbaijan and Iran as part of an international trip that also includes visits to Saudi Arabia and Qatar and is aimed at pushing a deal to stabilize oil markets.

 The Organization of the Petroleum Exporting Countries (OPEC) agreed in Algiers on Sept.
 28 to reduce production to a range of 32.5 million to 33.0 million barrels per day, which would be its first output cut since 2008.
 Another meeting on Nov.
 30 is set to firm up details of the accord.